Chapter 1

 Link to the Historical Antecedents

 The same has also been discussed by Boone (1990).
 In his research, he suggested that if men wish to engage in feminist approaches to social critique, they would have to turn the critical lens on themselves and their original bodies.
 Such a critique, according to Boon (1990) provides analysis and conceptualizes male masculinity and sexuality from both historical and cultural contexts.
-This new context redirected the focus from gender to differences within men and manhood (Boone, 1990).
+This new context redirected the focus from gender to differences between men and manhood (Boone, 1990).

 Link to the Contemporary Readings